 Instructions

-- Pre-heat the oven at 190°C or 375°F and prepare the tin (mine is 12cm X 20cm) by greasing it.
+- Preheat the oven to 190°C or 375°F and prepare the tin (mine is 12cm/5in x 20cm/8in) by greasing it.
 Use a bit of oil or butter.
 Spray would do too.

-- Add the eggs, the sugar into a bowl and using a hand electric whisker, whisk until fluffy.
-Drizzle in the oil little by little and whisk until this is all added.
+- Add the eggs, and the sugar into a bowl.
+Whisk until fluffy using a hand-electric whisker.
+Drizzle in the oil little by little and whisk until this is all added and incorporated.

 - Mix the baking powder and the soda bicarbonate with the orange juice into a tiny little container like a coffee cup or something small and add to the mixture.

-- Swift in the flour and the turmeric powder and using a spatula mix in gently the flour into the cake mix until this gets pretty much incorporated.
-Don’t worry if you have a lump or two, it’s more important that you are not overly mix the batter.
+- Swift in the flour and the turmeric powder and using a spatula mix gently the flour into the cake mix until this gets pretty much incorporated.
+Don’t worry if you have a lump or two, it’s more important that you are not overly mixing the batter.

-- Separate the cake mix (batter) by taking approximately 1/3 away into another bowl.
-Add the cacao powder to this and gently mix the cacao powder into it.
+- Separate the cake mix (batter) by taking approximately ⅓ away into another bowl.
+Add the cacao powder to this and gently incorporate this.

-- Place the 2/3 cake mix into the prepared tin and pour the cacao mix into a middle line over the turmeric cake mix.
+- Place the ⅔ cake mix into the prepared tin and pour the cacao mix into a middle line over the turmeric cake mix.
 With a chopstick or a wooden spoon handle make some swirl movements to give the cake the marble effect.
-Not too many as you want the marble patterns rather than mixing this and homogenising the two batters.
+Not too many as you want the marble patterns rather than mixing this and homogenizing the two batters.

 - It’s ready to serve about 30-40 min later.
-Enjoy with a chocolate drizzle or a schoop of icecream if you wish.
+Enjoy with a chocolate drizzle or a scoop of ice cream if you wish.

 Notes